python/cpython/Doc/library/marshal.rst

 writing the "pseudo-compiled" code for Python modules of :file:`.pyc` files.
 Therefore, the Python maintainers reserve the right to modify the marshal format in backward incompatible ways should the need arise.
-If you're serializing and de-serializing Python objects, use the :mod:`pickle` module instead.
+If you're serializing and de-serializing Python objects, use the :mod:`pickle` module instead -- the performance is comparable, version independence is guaranteed, and pickle supports a substantially wider range of objects than marshal.

 .. warning::